iquitap/iquitap.github.io/_pages/about.md

 <!-- ~~I am looking for a full-time job, please feel free to reach out to me.~~ -->

+## News

+- 2024.12: Started postdoc at NUS.
+- 2024.11 Our paper VQ-LLM is accepted to HPCA 202.
+- 2023.09 I receive my PhD from Shanghai Jiao Tong University.

 Education
 ======
 * Ph.D in Shanghai Jiao Tong University, 2023